9 Fantasy Baseball Draft Tips for 2022

 - AVG: 8.8

 There are two main takeaways: The first is that you do not have to win every category, or even every single category, in order to win the league.
 What you require is greatness that is reasonably equally spread.
 An overall finish in the top-three in every area almost certainly ensures that you will win your league, and every position you drop in one category is something you must make up for in another one.
 The other point to make is that the league-winning production was not fairly spread, which is not really surprising given the nature of the competition.

 - Snagged bases and saves are the most apparent examples, because they may be considered stand-alone statistics — a steal does not immediately lead to any other number, and closers throw so few innings that even the best of them have little influence on your strikeout and rate statistics.

 - It is also true that your batting average has no direct impact on any other metric, although hits do boost your chances of scoring and driving in runs.

-- Juan Soto was third in the majors in hitting average among qualified players, and he was 25th in the majors in plate appearances, yet he was only 84th in at-bats during the season.
+- Juan Sotowas third in the majors in hitting average among qualifiers and was 25th in the majors in plate appearances, but was merely 84th in at-bats.

 - In a similar vein, someone likeBrandon Lowehas a far more positive influence on your HR, R, and RBI totals than he does.